Facebook Pixel

 Spot UV Gloss

-What are spot colours used for?
+What are spot colors used for?

-Although spot colours can be used for any type of print, this process is primarily used for brands wishing to recreate specific colours within their print materials.
+Although spot colors can be used for any type of print, this process is primarily used for brands wishing to recreate specific colours within their print materials.
 Having a certain colour linked to a brand makes that brand more recognisable, memorable, and cohesive.

-Here are some common spot colour examples:
+Here are some common spot color examples:

 Spot Colouring Business CardsSpot Colouring Business Cards